Rush Hour (1998 film): Plot

-Carter takes Lee on a sightseeing tour, keeping him away from the embassy while contacting informants about the kidnapping.
-Lee makes his own way to the Chinese Consulate, where Han and the FBI await news about his daughter.
-While arguing with Special Agent-in-charge Warren Russ, Carter unwittingly negotiates with Sang, arranging a $50 million ransom drop.
 The FBI traces the call to a warehouse, where a team of agents are killed by plastic explosive.
 Spotting Sang nearby, Lee and Carter give chase but he escapes, dropping the detonator.

-Carter's colleague, LAPD bomb expert Tania Johnson, traces it to Clive, a man previously arrested by Carter.
-Lee presses Clive into revealing his business relationship with Juntao, whom he met at a restaurant in Chinatown, earning Carter's trust.
-Carter goes to the restaurant alone and sees a surveillance video of Juntao carrying Soo Yung into a van.
+Carter's colleague and past romantic partner, LAPD bomb expert Tania Johnson, traces it to Clive Cobb, the man arrested by Carter in the earlier botched sting operation.
+Lee presses Clive into revealing his business relationship with Juntao, whom he met at the Foo Chow restaurant in Chinatown.
+Clive is initially unwilling to speak to the duo but Lee shows him a picture of Soo Yung, causing him to relent.
+Lee then begins to earn Carter's trust.
+Carter goes to the restaurant alone and sees a surveillance video of Juntao, who is actually Griffin, present as Soo Yung is carried into a van.
 Lee arrives and saves Carter from Juntao's syndicate, but they are taken off the case as the FBI blames them for the botched ransom drop, with Lee sent back to Hong Kong.
 However, Carter refuses to give up and appeals to Johnson for assistance to sneak on board Lee's plane, where he persuades the Hong Kong detective to help stop Juntao together.

 Griffin later involves himself in the case, revealing more about the HKPF's past with Juntao's syndicate, and implores Han to pay the ransom to avoid further bloodshed.
 At the opening of a Chinese art exhibition at the Los Angeles Convention Center, overseen by Han and Griffin, the now $70 million ransom is delivered, and Carter, Lee, and Johnson enter disguised as guests.
 Carter orders the guests to evacuate for safety, angering the FBI, but Lee catches Griffin accepting a remote for the detonator from Sang.
 Lee and Johnson realize Griffin is Juntao when Carter recognizes him from the Chinatown surveillance tape.
 Griffin threatens to detonate a bomb vest attached to Soo Yung and demands that the ransom be paid in full, as compensation for the priceless Chinese artifacts which Lee recovered in his raid.
-Carter sneaks out, locates Soo Yung in the van, and drives it into the building within range of Griffin, preventing him from setting off the vest.
+Juntao's men start a shootout with the FBI while Carter sneaks out, locates Soo Yung in the van, and drives it into the building within range of Griffin, preventing him from setting off the vest.